88-degrees/Book-of-Changes/appendix01s1.md

 See what has been said on the fourth paragraph in pp. 98, 99 on the Text.
 The other paragraphs need no explanation beyond what appears in the supplemented translation.

 'The great Manifester' is the ruler, the principal subject of the hexagram, and represented by line 5, near the top of the figure.
-In that figure the lower trigram. is Khwăn, representing the earth, with the attribute of docility, and the upper is Sun, representing wind, with the attributes of flexibility and penetration.
+In that figure the lower trigram. is [Kūn(䷁)](./e59da4kun.md), representing the earth, with the attribute of docility, and the upper is Sun, representing wind, with the attributes of flexibility and penetration.
 As is the place of line 5, so are the virtues of the ruler.

 'The spirit-like way of Heaven' is the invisible and unfathomable agency ever operating by general laws, and with invariable regularity, in what we call nature.
 Compare with this paragraph, the definition of Shăn or Spirit in Appendix III, i, 32; and the doctrine of the agency of God, taught in Appendix VI, 8, 9.